-This Regulation builds on a well-established process of measuring and monitoring the CO2 emissions of vehicles registered in the Community in accordance with Decision No 1753/2000/EC of the European Parliament and of the Council of 22 June 2000 establishing a scheme to monitor the average specific emissions of CO2 from new passenger-ears 1.
-It is important that the setting of CO2 emissions reduction requirements continues to provide Community W Union W -wide predictability and planning security for vehicle manufacturers across their new car w and light commercial vehicle fleets W fleet in the Community W Union W.
+(12) This Regulation builds on a well-established process of measuring and monitoring the CO2-emissions of vehicles registered in the Community in accordance with Decision No 1753/2000/EC of the European Parliament and of the Council of 22 June 2000 establishing a scheme to monitor the average specific emissions of CO2 from new passenger cars.
+It is important that the setting of CO2 emissions reduction requirements continues to provide Community $\boxtimes$ Union $\boxtimes$ -wide predictability and planning security for vehicle manufacturers across their new car $\boxtimes$ and light commercial vehicle fleets $\bigotimes$ fleet in the Community $\boxtimes$ Union $\bigotimes$ .

-To enhance the competitiveness of the European automotive industry, incentive schemes such as the offsetting of eco-innovations and the award of super-eredits should be used.
+To enhance the competitiveness of the European automotive industry, incentive schemes such as the offsetting of eco-innovations and the award of super-credits should be used.